 Before the rains had even stopped, World Vision began responding, providing food and non-food items to families in need within the first 24 hours.

 Today, nearly two weeks after the flooding started, World Vision is shifting its focus from life-saving to recovery-focused interventions.

-World Vision is providing families with materials they need to clean-up and rebuild, including materials to disinfect and purify water.
-Additionally, the organization, together with UNICEF and the Organization for Security and Co-Operation in Europe (OSCE), is also preparing a video that will be played on national television to help educate children about the risks they face after floods, and help them act accordingly.
+World Vision is providing families with materials they need to clean-up and re-build, including materials to disinfect and purify water.
+Additionally, the organization, together with UNICEF and OSCE is also preparing a video that will be played on national television to help educate children about the risks they face after floods and help them act accordingly.